 Space 220 Restaurant is one of the biggest new additions to Walt Disney World, opening in 2021 at Epcot’s Mission Space pavilion.
 This covers everything you need to know: when Space 220 will open, construction photos, concept art, hiring details, and info on WDW’s next table service dining.
 (Updated June 8, 2021.)

 Let’s start with the Space 220 Restaurant’s opening date, as this has become a common reader questions for the last couple of years.
 Originally, Walt Disney World announced that Space 220 would open by the holiday season two years ago.
 Once it became obvious that construction was far behind schedule, Disney quietly reworded the opening timeframe to “this winter.”
 That was all pre-closure.

-It’s now been almost a full year since reopening, and Walt Disney World has been pretty silent about Space 220 Restaurant during that time.
+It’s now been almost a full year since reopening, and Walt Disney World has been mostly silent about Space 220 Restaurant during that time.
 There have been a couple of teasers for what’s coming in 2021, and Space 220 has been featured, but there is no officially announced opening date or even season when this new Epcot eatery will debut.
-Delaware North and Patina Group, the parent company and operator of Space 220, have provided a more specific timeframe…
+However, Delaware North and Patina Group, the parent company and operator of Space 220, have started to prepare for the restaurant’s debut…